Catrobat/Catroweb/doc/current/upload.md

 | token | cccccccccc |
 | fileChecksum | &lt;md5 checksum of file&gt; |

-And I attach a catrobat file
+And A catrobat file is attached to the request

-And the POST parameter &quot;`fileChecksum`&quot; contains the MD5 sum of the given file
+And The POST parameter &quot;`fileChecksum`&quot; contains the MD5 sum of the attached file

 And We assume the next generated token will be &quot;`rrrrrrrrrrr`&quot;

-When I invoke the Request
+When The Request is invoked

-Then I will get the json object:
+Then The returned json object will be:
 ```json
 {
   "projectId": "1",